filakhtov/gentoo-use-docs/dev-libs/libbytesize.md

 # dev-libs/libbytesize

 ### doc
-Generate API documentation using the Gtk-Doc tool and install it into the `/usr/share/doc/libbytesize-<VERSION>` directory.
+Pass the `--with-gtk-doc` option to the configure script.
+Generate the API documentation using the Gtk-Doc tool and install it into the `/usr/share/gtk-doc/html/libbytesize-<VERSION>` directory.

 It is safe to disable the flag.